elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The extends keyword is used in class declarations or class expressions to create a class that is a child of another class.
-The "extends" keyword may get used to subclass bespoke classes and built-in objects such as the Date object and methods that return a class.
+  <div><strong>Interview Response:</strong> The extends keyword is used in class declarations or class expressions to create a class of a child of another class.
+We can use the "extends" keyword for subclassing bespoke classes and built-in objects such as the Date object and methods that return a class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />